MicrosoftDocs/quantum-docs/articles/concepts-pauli-measurements.md

 # Single-qubit and multi-qubit Pauli measurements

 As you work with Q#, you find that *Pauli measurements* are a common type of measurement.
 Pauli measurements generalize computational basis measurements to include measurements in other bases and of parity between different qubits.
-In such cases, it is common to discuss measuring a Pauli operator, which is an operator such as $X,Y,Z$ or $Z\otimes Z, X\otimes X, X\otimes Y$, and so forth.
+In such cases, it's common to discuss measuring a Pauli operator, which is an operator such as $X,Y,Z$ or $Z\otimes Z, X\otimes X, X\otimes Y$, and so forth.
 For the basics of quantum measurement, see [The qubit](xref:microsoft.quantum.concepts.qubit) and [Multiple qubits](xref:microsoft.quantum.concepts.multiple-qubits).

 Discussing measurement in terms of Pauli operators is common in the subfield of quantum error correction.
 Q# guide follows a similar convention; this article explains this alternative view of measurements.